anokic/SurfersCo/README.md

 Found a beautiful design and wanted to recreate it in exact and event better way then on **PSD**

 It's pure fun not used in any commercial or profit way.
-It's practice while doing making a beautiful design.
+It's practice while making a beautiful design.

 What I done: